archivesspace/tech-docs/src/content/docs/architecture/public.md

 By default, the following elements are turned on for inheritance:

 - Title (direct inheritance)
-- Identifier (indirect inheritance, but by default the identifier inherits from ancestor archival objects only; it does NOT include the resource identifier.
+- Identifier (indirect inheritance), but by default the identifier inherits from ancestor archival objects only; it does NOT include the resource identifier.

-Also it is advised to inherit this element in a composite fashion once it is determined whether the level of description should or should not display as part of the identifier, which will depend upon local data-entry practices
+Also, it is advised to inherit this element in a composite fashion once it is determined whether the level of description should or should not display as part of the identifier, which will depend upon local data-entry practices

 - Language code (direct inheritance, but it does NOT display anywhere in the interface currently; eventually, this could be used for faceting)
 - Dates (direct inheritance)